 - a.
 It gives a compressed data of each pupil and parents/guardians and gives historical document of each pupil. - b.
 It gives the accurate number of boys/girls in each class daily. - c.
 Where there is no free education, it helps to show the students who have paid their fees, or those indebted to the school. - d.
 It indicates names of pupils who are in regular attendance to the school, those who partially attend and names of absentees if properly kept. - e.
 It helps to identify truants and sick students. - f.
 Holiday(s) records of the school could be lifted from the attendance register. - g.
 Facilities and grants could be given to a school depending on the number of students that attends school regularly. - h.
 It enables teachers to observe the behavioural traits of the pupils e.g punctuality, lateness, absence/truancy. - i.
-Data needed by researchers, education planners and officials of the ministry of education could be obtained from the register and it serves as a valid evidence to save the school from a lot of embarrassment in case of legal issue. - 3.
-Syllabus and National Examination Council (NECO) provides the school syllabus to the head teachers/principals.
+Data needed by researchers, education planners and officials of the ministry of education could be obtained from the register and it serves as a valid evidence to save the school from a lot of embarrassment in case of legal issue.

+3. Syllabus

+The external examination bodies such as West African Examination Council (WAEC) and National Examination Council (NECO) provides the school syllabus to the head teachers/principals.
 The syllabuses is drawn from the curriculum and it covers the curriculum and extra-curriculum activities of yearly programme for each stream/class.
 Without the syllabuses, it will be hard to identify the subjects done in schools and subjects/activities for a particular class.